 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 Later that night, two of the wild men break into the trailer, kill a woman, and steal her baby, planning to eat it later.
 The baby's father Doug rescues it with the help of Ruby, the sister of the wild man who kidnapped it, named Mars.
-Mars chases Doug Ruby and the baby.
+Mars chases Doug, Ruby, and the baby.
 Doug runs into the rocks into a dead end where he drops his knife next to a rattlesnake.
 Mars sees a second snake and tells Doug "you got yourself trapped right where they breed, boy."
 Nothing else happens, but we are set up for what happens later.
 Ruby distracts Mars which allows Doug to get away from the rattlesnake.
 Mars and Doug start to fight.
 Ruby finds another rattlesnake, pins its head with a forked stick, then picks it up behind the head and runs with the snake toward Mars.
-She holds it to the back of his head where it bites him and he falls down in agony and gets savagely stabbed to death by Doug.
+She holds it to the back of his head where it bites him and he falls down in agony then gets savagely stabbed to death by Doug.

-Despite the cliche of using a rattlesnake as a weapon, and the dumb idea that rattlesnakes collect together in one location when they breed (he should have said they were at a hibernation den) the way the snakes behaved and Ruby's handling of the snake was believable.
-And I know that everybody watching was cheering on Ruby and the snake against her psycho brother.
+Despite the cliche of using a rattlesnake as a weapon, and the dumb idea that rattlesnakes collect together in one location when they breed (he should have said they were at a hibernation den which is more plausible) the way the snakes behaved and Ruby's handling of the snake was believable.
+And I'm sure that everybody watching was cheering on Ruby and the snake against her psycho brother.